paulpflug/hook-up/README.md

   // init state somehow
 })
 ```

+For the separation by functionality design pattern each functionality needs to be a separate plugin (not necessarily a separate package).
+These plugins need access to the actions of your program.
 #### Options
 Name | type | default | description
 ---:| --- | ---| ---